Ezra Chapter Four

 Ezra 4:4 & 5

-Then the people around them set out to discourage the people of Judah and make them afraid to go on building.
-They hired counselors to work against them and frustrate their plans during the entire reign of Cyrus king of Persia and down to the reign of Darius king of Persia.
+Then the people of the land began discouraging the people of Y'hudah, in order to make them afraid to build.
+They also bribed officials to frustrate their plan throughout the lifetime of Koresh king of Persia and on into the reign of Daryavesh king of Persia.

 When God's people would not let them take part in the work, then, they set about trying to stop the work.
 They tried intimidation by using people and popular opinion to stop them.
 The same type of thing happens, today, when we listen to God and do His will.